StackHawk

 The choice brings us back to the two scenarios we mentioned above:

-• Suppose you use your API endpoints internally on a website spread over multiple domains and subdomains or from a development environment.
-In that case, you can list them all in the allowed_origins configuration option explicitly.
-In that way, you make sure nobody else can access them.
+1. Suppose you use your API endpoints internally on a website spread over multiple domains and subdomains or from a development environment.
+In that case, you can list them all explicitly in the allowed_origins configuration option.
+In this way, you ensure that nobody else can access them.
 CORS doesn’t support wildcard subdomains (such as *.example.org) natively, but the Laravel CORS middleware does.
-Therefore, you can use wildcards to enable all subdomains on your main domain, for example.
-If you need more advanced templating, you can use allowed_origins_patterns and write a regular expression
+Therefore, you can use wildcards to enable all subdomains on your primary domain, for example.
+If you need more advanced templating, you can use allowed_origins_patterns and write a regular expression.

 Here’s an example of a custom CORS configuration file: